-Academic Excellence, Whole-Student Development, International Mindset
+Academic Excellence, Whole-Student Development, International Mindset.

 When the federal government established the Royal Commission on Bilingualism and Biculturalism in 1963, Canada embarked on a new awareness of the need for bilingualism.
-This resulted in two important events in September of 1969: the passing of the Official Languages Act and the founding of the Calgary French School.
+This resulted in two important events in September of 1969 – the passing of the Official Languages Act, and the founding of the Calgary French School.

-Early classrooms of the school were formed in church basements and the like, moving periodically and eventually landing in a shared space at Sacred Heart School in 1974.
-Throughout this time there was consistent growth in both student numbers and scholarly reputation.
+Early classrooms of the school were formed in church basements and the like, moving periodically, and eventually finding a home in a shared space at Sacred Heart School in 1974.
+The early years of The Calgary French School saw consistent growth in both student numbers and scholarly reputation.
 With time, the school community began to look for a space to grow into.
 In late 1999, the school was housed in shared space that was reclaimed by its owners, and the community started a campaign to raise funds to buy land and build a top-notch facility.

-A New Campus
+A New School

-By 2006, another wing with 13 classrooms was added, this time for secondary students, and Calgary French & International School (coming to be known as CFIS) was officially recognized at the provincial level as strategically important to language education in Western Canada.
+By 2006, another wing with 13 classrooms was added for secondary students, and Calgary French & International School (coming to be known as CFIS) was officially recognized at the provincial level as strategically important to language education in Western Canada.
 In 2010, we celebrated with the first Grade 12 graduating class.